tshort/WebAssemblyCompiler.jl/docs/src/api.md

 ## LibBinaryen

-The C interface is provided through `WebAssemblyCompiler.LibBinaryen`.
+The C interface to Binaryen is provided through `WebAssemblyCompiler.LibBinaryen`.

 This is not official API in terms of semver.
 Each release of WebAssemblyCompiler targets a specific version of Binaryen.